sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 # Precise code intelligence

 Precise code intelligence relies on [LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) - a file format for precomputed code intelligence data.
 It provides fast and precise code intelligence but needs to be periodically generated and uploaded to your Sourcegraph instance.
-LSIF is opt-in: repositories for which you have not uploaded LSIF data will continue to use the built-in code intelligence.
+Precise code intelligence is an opt-in feature: repositories for which you have not uploaded LSIF data will continue to use the basic search based code intelligence.

 > Precise code intelligence using LSIF is supported in Sourcegraph 3.8 and up.